Nepiki/Guides/(WIP)-Legend-of-Heroes,-The:-A-Tear-of-Vermillion-(PlayStation-Portable).md

 [**Step 1: Chapter 1**](#step-1-chapter-1--total-points-64)

 This step covers all the achievements that can be obtained during chapter 1 in chronological order of when you can first get them.
 There are a total of four missable achievements, though chapter two still allows you to revisit most of the places from chapter one, meaning that if you missed one, you can still get it then.
-There are only two real missable achievements to watch out for that can only be obtained during chapter 1:
+There are only two real missable achievements to watch out for that can only be obtained during chapter 1, namely Gingko Round Dance and Rookie Treasure Hunter, but these are all four:

 - [Gingko Round Dance](https://retroachievements.org/achievement/197982) - Has to be done before reaching the capital for the first time.
+- [The Unofficial History of El Phildin](https://retroachievements.org/achievement/198670) - Is available for the whole chapter after entering Phildin, as well as the start of chapter 2.
+- [Opening of War](https://retroachievements.org/achievement/197985) - Is available for the whole chapter after the second Adventurer's Guild task, as well as the start of chapter 2.
 - [Rookie Treasure Hunter](https://retroachievements.org/achievement/197989) - While it can technically be finished in chapter 2, it is recommended to do this before the end of chapter 1 due to the first area listed in the achievement becoming inaccessible after chapter 1 ends.
 The point of no return is upon finishing the Prayer Woods.

 Other important events that need to be done in Chapter 1 and will take an important role in later chapters: